ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } Collection;
 ~~~

+The body's media type is "application/dap-collection".
+The `Collection`
-This structure includes the following:
+structure includes the following:

 * `part_batch_selector`: Information used to bind the aggregate result to the
   query.
 For fixed_size tasks, this includes the batch ID assigned to the batch